jean-roland/LCSF_Doc/index.md

 ### Identifier Space

 Protocols, commands and attributes have separate identifiers spaces as they are considered different objects.
-Actually, every commands and attributes have their own (sub) attribute identifer space.
+Actually, every commands and attributes have their own (sub) attribute identifier space.

 There is no problem with attributes of different commands having the same identifiers.